mlsmi/eliis-cal/README.md

 # Event Calendar Application

-This is a React application that allows you to create and manage events on a calendar.
+This is a React application that allows you to create and delete all events on a calendar.
 The application uses Dexie.js for IndexedDB storage, FullCalendar for the calendar interface, and Tailwind CSS for styling.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 - You have installed Node.js and npm.
 If not, you can download and install it from [here](https://nodejs.org/en/download/).
-- You have a basic understanding of React and JavaScript.

 ## Setting Up Event Calendar Application